-Our group blends fundamental studies in analytical chemistry with applied deliverables in the forensic and materials sciences.
-We are interested in understanding the (bio)chemical properties of common types of physical evidences and traces deposited at crime scenes and how they persist in the environment.
-We primarily characterize polymeric films made from rheologically complex materials using a suite of spectral and imaging techniques.
-Typically, these are generated from droplets of blood and other natural or synthetic biofluids.
+Our research group blends forensic and analytical chemistry with materials science.
+We are interested in understanding the biomolecular properties of common types of physical evidence deposited at crime scenes and how they persist in the environment.
+We characterize these materials using a suite of spectral and imaging techniques.
+Our group focuses on blood and synthetic biofluids.

 We are currently interested in understanding bloodstain formation mechanics as they relate to crime scene investigation.
 We simulate a variety of mechanisms of bloodshed and use image processing techniques to understand how stains and patterns form across surfaces.
 Our work typically features the use of high-speed video analysis, as these events can take place in sub-second conditions.
 We care about understanding how complex liquids generate droplets when impacted and how these droplets spread and splash across a variety of surfaces.
 Currently, we are in researching how passive drip stains form on cold (ice, snow) surfaces.

 Standard reference materials for forensic science practices

 In these research projects we put our fundamental knowledge to practice and create (commercial) materials for the industry.
-To date, our research group has created whole mammalian blood analogues that mimic forensically relevant physico-chemical properites of blood.
-Some materials are tailoured to mimic the physical pattern formation mechanics of blood, others will react with common detection reagents.
+To date, our research group has created whole mammalian blood analogues that mimic forensically relevant physico-chemical properties of blood.
+Some materials are tailored to mimic the physical pattern formation mechanics of blood, others will react with common detection reagents.
 We are currently working on developing DNA bound materials, and ones that are biocompatible and created with green chemistry considerations.
-If you are an end-user of such projects or have projects in mind, please feel free to contact me!
+If you are an end-user of such projects or have projects in mind, please feel free to contact Theresa!